Becoming a member of Newport Rowing Club is easy, a great way to get fit and meet new friends.

 Our ever expanding membership includes juniors, men’s and ladies senior squads and recreational rowers.
 We are well equipped to coach you in both rowing and sculling, on some of the safest waters on the Island.
 Safety is a priority for us at Newport, which means you will usually see our safety launches on the river during training sessions.

 Potential new members at Newport are invited to come along to any Sunday club session, where they will be offered up to three “try-out” sessions before committing to full membership.
-Beginners should be in a position to assess whether rowing is a sport they wish to continue with by the end of the third session.
-If you wish to go on and develop your interest, we have a wide range of membership categories to suit individuals, family groups, juniors, students and associate members.

 Our fees are very competitive when compared to a lot of other sports and the costs of a yearly gym membership.
 All the necessary equipment and coaching is included in the subscription fee.

 Our membership fees run from October to October, but we also offer a pro-rata system for first year members.

 Bespoke rowing kit is available from our own specialist supplier, but club kit in Newport colours is only a real necessity if you go on to compete at regattas and other events.

 Ideal clothing for beginners includes a close fitting base layer T-shirt, some lycra shorts or leggings and a lightweight showerproof top.
 We always advise our members to bring along a towel and complete set of spare clothing in case you are caught in a sudden downpour or in the very unlikely event of a capsize.